rickymoorhouse/track-school-guidance/opening-schools-for-more-children-and-young-people-initial-planning-framework-for-schools-in-england.md

 We expect schools and trusts to work closely with:

--   parents and staff as they normally would, when agreeing the best approaches for their circumstances
+-   parents, staff and unions as they normally would, when agreeing the best approaches for their circumstances
 -   their local authorities to determine what services they require and agree on any specific arrangements during this period